-We have employment agreements that contain severance arrangements with each of our three executive officers and four of our other executives.
-Under the agreements with the executive officers, which we recently amended in January 2009, we are obligated to pay severance if we terminate the executive officer's employment without "cause," or if the executive officer resigns for "good reason," as defined in the agreements, within the periods set forth therein.
+We have employment agreements that contain severance arrangements with each of our three executive officers and three of our other executives.
+Under the agreements with the executive officers we are obligated to pay severance if we terminate the executive officer's employment without "cause," or if the executive officer resigns for "good reason," as defined in the agreements, within the periods set forth therein.
 The severance for the executive officers consists of continued base salary payments at the then-current rate, including the payment of health insurance premiums, for the period specified in each agreement, which ranges from 12 to 18 months, plus a payment equal to between one and one and a half times the executive's cash bonus in the previous year.
 In addition, the executive officers receive accelerated vesting on all their unvested stock awards as if they had remained employed by us for between 12 and 18 months from the date of termination.
 In the event that the termination occurs within 24 months of a "change in control," as defined in the agreements, the severance for the executive officers consists of lump sum payments equal to between 18 and 24 months of base salary at the then-current rate, the payment of health insurance premiums for the period specified in each agreement, which ranges from 12 to 18 months, plus a payment equal to between one and one and a half times the executive's cash bonus in the previous year.
 In addition, all outstanding unvested stock awards will vest immediately.
-The severance for the other officers consists of continued payments at the then-current base compensation rate for a period of six months.
+The severance for the other executives consist of continued payments at the then-current base compensation rate for a period of six months.
 All of the agreements specify that any earnings from employment or consulting during this period will offset any salary continuation payments due from us.
-The maximum payments due under these employment agreements as currently in effect would have been \$2.8 million if each such executive officer and other executive was terminated at December 31, 2008.
+The maximum payments due under these employment agreements would have been \$3.0 million if each such executive officer and other executives were terminated at December 31, 2010.